udbbbn/rrweb/README.md

 ---

-In order to better manage that I intergrate three single-repo to a mono-repo.
+In order to better manage that I integrate three single-repo to a mono-repo.

 # rrweb-core